Gregory Kamateros: Life and career

 Towards the end of his life, both he and his wife Irene entered a monastery.
 The exact date of Gregory's death is unknown, but it is placed between 1126 and 1132 on account of a reference to the appearance of a comet in Prodromos' funeral monody.
 Another court poet, Nicholas Kallikles, also wrote a poem on the occasion of Gregory's death.

 Family

-Gregory Kamateros married Irene Doukaina, probably a daughter of the protostrator Michael Doukas and hence niece of Alexios I. Irene Doukaina outlived her husband, but her date of death is unknown.
+Gregory Kamateros married Irene Doukaina, probably a daughter of the protostrator Michael Doukas and hence niece-in-law of Alexios I. Irene Doukaina outlived her husband, but her date of death is unknown.
 The union led to the emergence of the Doukas-Kamateros line, which held high office under the Komnenian emperors throughout the 12th century.
 Most of the couple's children are unknown.
 A son named Michael died young, and a contemporary Theodore Kamateros was also likely a son of the couple.
 The best known of Gregory's children are the high official John Kamateros, and the high official and theologian Andronikos Kamateros.
 The latter's son Basil Doukas Kamateros was also a high official, while his daughter Euphrosyne Doukaina Kamatera became empress to Alexios III Angelos (r.
 1195–1203).